AssetOrbit

 2. Triple Three (WXYXZ)

-In Elliott Wave theory, the triple three correction emerges from a set of five waves, each of which contains smaller sub-waves.
-This complex corrective pattern consists of three sets of three waves.
+In Elliott Wave theory, the triple three correction arises from a series of five waves, with each wave containing smaller sub-waves.
+Three groups, each containing three waves, comprise this complex corrective pattern.

 Characteristics of Triple Three Correction

-The Triple Three correction in Elliott Wave theory is a five-wave structure that moves counter to the larger trend.
-It shares similarities with the Ending Diagonal, but differs in its chart position.
-The Ending Diagonal develops in the direction of the larger trend, while the Triple Three correction moves against it.
+The triple-three correction in Elliott Wave theory is a five-wave structure that moves counter to the larger trend.
+It shares similarities with the ending diagonal but differs in its chart position.
+The ending diagonal moves in the direction of the larger trend, while the triple-three correction moves against it.
 It’s not a diagonal pattern.

 complex correction in Elliott wave